 Fund aim: The Income Trust for Charities aims to provide a high and steady level of income through investing mainly in UK government and other fixed interest securities, or derivatives thereof.

-Cazenove Capital Management's range of Common Investment Funds are available solely to UK-based charities.
+Cazenove Capital's range of Common Investment Funds are available solely to UK-based charities.

 Please download the application form and guide.
 These include details about who can apply and the information you will need to register as well as step-by-step instructions on how to complete the application process.

 The Schroder Investment Services team is on hand to assist with queries regarding direct investments - please contact them on 0800 718 777 or firstname.lastname@example.org where replies will be dealt with promptly by phone or post.